-While we spend so much of our time ensuring that are homes are sealed against the elements and every space and crevice is insulated to keep mother nature from seeping in–and our heat or air conditioning from seeping out, it is very important to make sure your house is properly ventilated just click for source.
+While we spend so much of our time ensuring that are homes are sealed against the elements and every space and crevice is insulated to keep mother nature from seeping in–and our heat or air conditioning from seeping out, it is very important to make sure your house is properly ventilated read article.

-But sealed houses have issues that must be addressed, such as: increased humidity, mold, condensation, chemical off-gassing and even issues that may not be immediately noticeable, such as dangerous levels of formaldehyde, or increased counts of carbon monoxide or radon that can be deadly click.
+But sealed houses have issues that must be addressed, such as: increased humidity, mold, condensation, chemical off-gassing and even issues that may not be immediately noticeable, such as dangerous levels of formaldehyde, or increased counts of carbon monoxide or radon that can be deadly click at this page.

 And as we spend more time in our homes than ever before, a properly ventilated house is paramount for the homeowner.

 So, as both a homeowner and a home builder, what do we recommend you do to properly ventilate your home and keep your family safe?

 Types of Ventilation

 learn more here Essentially, there are, according to the U.S. Department of Energy, three types of ventilation: natural ventilation, spot ventilation and whole house ventilation.

 just click for source Natural ventilation is the uncontrolled movement of air throughout a home.
 In older homes, this natural movement was sufficient to ensure that particulates and dangerous levels of toxins were held in check.
 Today’s tighter homes greatly constrict this ventilation and therefore, it is not sufficient.

 Spot ventilation can greatly enhance a home’s natural ventilation, and includes the utilization of exhaust fans in both the kitchen and bathroom.
 These types of exhaust mechanisms can also be very effective at diminishing both particulates in the home, but also can greatly decrease damaging condensation see more.